Ben M. Bogard

-Benjamin Marcus "Ben" Bogard (March 9, 1868 – May 29, 1951) was a Missionary Baptist pastor, writer, educator, radio broadcaster, and champion debater in primarily the U.S. state of Arkansas.
+Benjamin Marcus Bogard (March 9, 1868 – May 29, 1951) was a Baptist minister and theologian from the United States.
 In 1924, Bogard participated in founding the American Baptist Association.
 In 1928, Bogard successfully pushed for an Arkansas state law which banned the teaching of the theory of evolution in public schools; the law was overturned by the United States Supreme Court in 1968, seventeen years after Bogard's death.
 He was a chief proponent of the Landmark Movement, which attributes an unbroken continuity and legitimacy to the Baptist churches since Apostolic times.

 Early life and education

 Bogard was the only son of six children born to M. L. and Nancy Bogard in Elizabethtown in central Kentucky.
 The Bogards were tenant farmers who raised tobacco as their cash crop.
 In 1873, the Bogards moved to Caseyville in Union County in western Kentucky.
 There he attended school and the nearby Woodland Baptist Church, still in existence in Morganfield, Kentucky.
 Young Bogard was also a frequent participant in religious camp meetings.
 In the spring of 1913, Caseyville was destroyed by an Ohio River flood and not rebuilt.

 During a church service in February 1885, the teenaged Bogard was baptized in an icy pond, a signal of his faith in Jesus Christ.
 In 1887 and 1888, he attended Georgetown College in Georgetown, Scott County, north of Lexington, Kentucky.
 In 1887, he was ordained as a Baptist minister.

 After Georgetown, he pursued further studies at Bethel College in Russellville, also formerly known as Russellville Male Academy.
 Located in Logan County in south Kentucky, the institution closed in 1964.
 Though he was called "Dr. Bogard", the title was ceremonial.

 In 1891, Bogard married Lynn Oneida Meacham Owen (1868–1952), a native of Christian County in southwestern Kentucky, and the widow of Frazier Westley Owen Jr. (1867–1889).
 Both were twenty-three; she had a three-year-old daughter, Lela Owen, who was born in 1888.
 The Bogards had a son together, Douglas Bogard.

 From 1892 to 1898, Bogard was the pastor of several churches in Kentucky and Missouri.